rs028/MBM-Flex/documentation/Advection_and_exchange_flows.md

 ## Trans matrix

-These flows contribute to the trans matrix, which is in turn used to determine how concentrations of species change in response to the flow of particles between rooms
+These flows contribute to the trans matrix, which is in turn used to determine how concentrations of species change in response to the flow of particles between rooms.